Issues that are Important for Montana House District 3:

 Not only do our educators and other workers find it increasingly difficult to find affordable housing, but because of the increased tax burden, homeowners are less likely to vote for school bonds leaving our schools with less resources while we are paying more just to live here.

 We have come a long way from when the Montana tax system was based on the ability to pay.
 Large corporations are paying less while the rest of us are paying more.
 As a legislator, I will work for a more equitable tax structure based on the ability to pay.
-Moreover, I will work hard for property tax relief.
+Moreover, I will work hard for residential property tax relief.
+One solution is to grant a homestead exemption (reduction in assessed property value) to those who live full-time in their homes and pay state income taxes in Montana.
+A homestead exemption would not be granted to those who live out-of-state and do not pay income taxes in Montana.

 In addition to tax reform, we need to find workable solutions for affordable housing.
 Allowing local governments to impose reasonable restrictions on short-term rentals could help make more housing available for people working in our communities to be able to live here.